A story about where Cortex came from smartAIS for all

 As we started to think about the broader navigational safety and communications picture, VHF voice and DSC were two more pieces of what felt like the same puzzle.
 A lesson we learned with our earlier WatchMate Vision product was that our customers loved the ability to connect with a VHF and initiate a DSC call to another vessel from its touch screen interface.
 The problem was not all VHF marine radios were able to offer this integration and being separate products, it required the customer to make the wired connection via NMEA 0183, and needed the user to do things on both devices to make the actual call.
 The design challenge then became how to tightly integrate smartAIS with VHF voice and DSC into one seamless user experience, to fully leverage the safety benefits that each offered.

 VHF marine radios have had advanced functionality like DSC calling for some years which is largely underused.
-We knew this from our own boating experience through the frustration of trying to use the advanced features and trying to teach crew how to use even the most basic functions.
+We knew this from our own boating experience through the frustration of trying to use the advanced features and trying to teach the crew how to use even the most basic functions.
 DSC calling is perhaps the clearest example of the existing failure in design.
-During a collision situation with another vessel, a man overboard or other distress situation, DSC offers a powerful direct communication tool allowing the skipper to declare his situation and to the right vessels quickly.
+During a collision situation with another vessel, a man overboard, or other distress situation, DSC offers a powerful direct communication tool allowing the skipper to declare his situation and to the right vessels quickly.
 To date it has largely meant going through a complex menu and manually typing in MMSI numbers, proving impractical for most urgent situations.

 Once we decided on building a VHF the first key objective was to distill VHF down to its bare essentials.
 We posed the question: ‘What do people use a VHF marine radio for 95% of the time?’
 We knew if we focused on delivering that well, the rest would follow.
-We wanted to break away from 40 years of the accepted understanding about what a VHF was and how it should work.
+We wanted to break away from 40 years of the accepted understanding of what a VHF was and how it should work.

 Our advantage was not already being a VHF manufacturer with a preconceived idea about how things should be done.
 We were also a small innovative AIS company with a mission to broaden AIS adoption to all boaters.
 Starting with AIS at the core of our design meant it was an intrinsic part of the product and not just bolted on to an existing concept.